| |

 Association of Philosophy Teachers from 1984 to 2006, co-edited the Association’s

-American Youth Soccer Organization.
-Dr. Close includes running, gardening,
+of the American Youth Soccer Organization.
+Dr. Close enjoys

-Sycamore with his wife Donna, an occupational therapist.
-They have two daughters,
+Sycamore with his wife Donna, a retired occupational therapist.
+They

 |